-MET) with an energy scale above some threshold.
+Most of the usual trigger algorithms select events containing objects (i.e. jets, particles, MET) with an energy scale above some threshold.
 This is often expressed in terms of a cut on the transverse momentum of one or several objects of the measured event.
 Logical combinations of several conditions are also possible.
-For instance, a trigger path could select events containing at least one jet and one electron such as $p_T^{\text{jet}} > 100 \text{ GeV}/c$ and $p_T^e > 50 \text{ GeV}/c$.
+For instance, a trigger path could select events containing at least one jet and one electron such as $p_T^{\rm jet} > 100 \ {\rm GeV}/c$ and $p_T^e > 50 \ {\rm GeV}/c$.

-A trigger emulation is included in DELPHES, using a fully parametrisable trigger table20.
+A trigger emulation is included in DELPHES, using a fully parametrisable trigger table23.
 When enabled, this trigger is applied on analysis-object data.
 In a real experiment, the online selection is often divided into several steps (or levels).
 This splits the overall reduction factor into a product of smaller factors, corresponding to the different trigger levels.
 This is related to the architecture of the experiment data acquisition chain, with limited electronic buffers requiring a quick decision for the first trigger level.
-First-level triggers are then fast and simple but based only on partial data as not all detector front-ends are readable within the decision latency.
+First-level triggers are then fast and simple but based only on partial

+21However, as tracks and calorimetric towers are available in the output file, the missing transverse energy can always be reprocessed a posteriori data as not all detector front-ends are readable within the decision latency.
 Higher level triggers are more complex, of finer-but-not-final quality and based on full detector data.